return42/sphkerneldoc/linux_src_doc/arch/s390/include/asm/timex_h.rst

 -----------

 The caller must ensure that preemption is disabled.
-The clock and sched_clock_base get changed via stop_machine.
+The clock and tod_clock_base get changed via stop_machine.
 Therefore preemption must be disabled when calling this function, otherwise the returned value is not guaranteed to be monotonic.